 If you want to save money, the best budget smart TV we've tested is the Hisense U6/U6N.
 Compared with the Hisense U7N, the main trade-off with picture quality is that it doesn't get as bright, so it's not as effective in HDR, which is normal for a budget-friendly model.
 It also has worse reflection handling, so it's better to use in a dark room, where it displays deep blacks thanks to its full-array local dimming feature.
 Unfortunately, there's some noticeable blooming around bright objects.

 It runs the same Google TV interface as the U7N, which is very simple to use once you're used to it, and has a great selection of streaming channels.
 The included remote supports voice control, which is great if you want to find content quickly, and the TV has a built-in microphone if you want to ditch the remote completely.
 Unfortunately, it's not nearly as good for gaming since it's limited to HDMI 2.0 bandwidth, 4k @ 60Hz, and has a more limited VRR feature.
-However, you can trade in some resolution and the VRR feature to play up to 1440p @ 120hz, which is great for a TV that's affordable.
+However, you can trade in some resolution and the VRR feature to play up to 1440p @ 120hz, which is great for an affordable TV.

 If you want something cheap that gets the job done, the Hisense A7N is one of the best TVs for tight budgets.
 It's a basic TV that delivers worse picture quality than the Hisense U6/U6N, but this is typical of cheap models.
 It isn't as good in a dark room due to its lack of local dimming, so you don't get very deep blacks in a dark room.
 Fortunately, it displays a wide range of colors, so colors are vibrant and lifelike.
 It doesn't get very bright, but it has good reflection handling, so it can handle a few lights in a moderately lit room.